TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/projects/Hostile/finalproject/README.md

 ## Roadmap

+Wishful Thinking
+put dial up audio over blue screen of death
+React alert emulating win 95 pop up
+Ads
+Ugly background for post?
+Post is a small component that pops up for you to make post and closes when you make it Add ability to store images in the database

-Outline future plans and features for the project.
+// Outline future plans and features for the project.